esm7/obsidian-vimrc-support/README.md

 **This feature is experimental and may have unintended side-effects relating to Obsidian or editor shortcuts.**

+## Relative Line Numbers

+Relative line numbers work very nicely with [this](https://github.com/nadavspi/obsidian-relative-line-numbers) Obsidian plugin (thank you @piotryordanov for bringing it to my attention!)

 ## Changelog

+### 0.4.2
+- Attempted fix to https://github.com/esm7/obsidian-vimrc-support/issues/42 (thanks @Andr3wD!)
+- Fix to "fixed keyboard layout in Normal mode" which was often not really working.

 ### 0.4.1
 - Small fix in `surround`.